TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-update.md

 We're losing 1.5°C an hour from the NanoStore, much worse than the 0.5°C expected loss from a MiniStore.
 While waiting for Damon to install extra insulation we did some experiments of our own.

-We added extra insulation by packing sleeping bags and the former contents of the airing cupboard around and on top of the heat exchanger.
+We packed sleeping bags and the former contents of the airing cupboard around and on top of the heat exchanger.
 Heat loss is down a bit but still over 1°C an hour.
 We didn't expect much but at least it shows that more insulation will be useful.

 # Current Status